digitoimistodude/jolliest-vagrant/README.md

 # Jolliest vagrant

-This story won't be short.

 **tl;dr;** This is a simple vagrant server with minimal provisioning, originally created for local development environment for multiple WordPress projects.

-So...
+This vagrant server can be used as plain local server for serving your files or testing static PHP, but it's also perfect for WordPress development.

+Currently tested on Linux and Mac OS X.

+## Background

+I tried about 30 vagrant setups before this box.
 I created already two vagrant-repositories before this one.
 Started to modify them to my needs and noticed that commit after commit I got more and more stuck with stuff I didn't need or wasn't patient enough to learn how to configure thoroughly.

-So ended up removing those repositories and learn everything from scratch.
+After bashing my head to the wall enough, ended up removing those repositories and learn everything from scratch.
 There are too many vagrant setups and I have probably tried most of them.

 Chef and puppet are crazy by their configurations and learning curve.
 Managed to handle them but after all I'm more of a bash guy, so naturally this version of my vagrant setup will use only simple bash script.
 Keep it simple, stupid.

+## The story behind the name

 Tried  to make up distinctive name for this and noticed *server for multiple projects* anagrams to *scrump of jolliest perverter*.
 That's why this is the **jolliest vagrant** ever.

+## Usage

 To start this vagrant box, always run `vagrant up --provision`, with provision -hook to ensure all the stuff are loaded up properly.
+Skip to the [Installation](#installation), if you are ready to start.

 ## Table of contents